 We can provide you with an experienced solicitor, trained and accredited by Resolution in collaborative law, who can work with you to offer guidance and advice and will reliably represent your needs throughout collaborative meetings.

-An experienced solicitor will have an initial consultation with you, free of charge, to discuss your situation in more detail.
+A qualified collaborative lawyer will have an initial consultation with you to discuss your situation in more detail.
 Once we understand your circumstances better, we can provide you with a clearer understanding of how we can help you.
 We will also provide you with a price quotation and a choice of funding methods at the outset.

-Call 0800 086 2929, email email@example.com or complete our Free Online Enquiry Form to arrange a free, no-obligation discussion and let one of our accredited collaborative lawyers explain your legal rights and options.
+Call 0800 086 2929, email firstname.lastname@example.org or complete our Free Online Enquiry Form to arrange an initial consultation and let our qualified collaborative lawyers explain your legal rights and options.